lupyuen/pinedio-stack-nuttx/README.md

 ## SPI Device Table

-We represent the SPI Device Table in NuttX as an int array...
+We represent the SPI Device Table in NuttX as a flat int array...

 | SPI Device | Device ID | Swap MISO/MOSI | Chip Select |
 | :--------- | :-------: | :------------: | :---------: |